 - Intel® Processor Diagnostic Tool

-For more information mobile Intel® processors, please refer to Product Specifications and Comparisons or refer to the explanations provided in each processor's datasheet:
+For more information about mobile Intel® Processors, please refer to Product Specifications and Comparisons or refer to the explanations provided in each processor's datasheet:

 ||Customers registered with an Intel® Channel Program should check the Intel Reseller site for additional product support information.|